 - Ethnobotanic: Plants that have a history of use by humans.

-- Geographic: Plants with horticultural value from other states or countries that will perform well in our climate.
+- Geographic: Plants with horticultural value from other states or countries that perform well in our climate.

 - Research/Conservation: Threatened, rare, and endangered species.